In some cases, we earn commissions from affiliate links in our posts.

-Hobbs of Henley is located in the beautiful market town of Henley on Thames in Oxfordshire, and if you can't make one of their Midsomer tours, you can always take one of their regular one hour tours.
+Hobbs of Henley is located in the beautiful market town of Henley on Thames in Oxfordshire, and if you can't make one of their Midsomer tours, you can always take one of their regular tours.
 Click here for more information.
 You can get to Henley on Thames via rail, so it's an easy location to reach without a car.

 Oxford to Bampton, the Cotswolds & Blenheim Palace

 This 3-hour, £39 tour (£35 for seniors) covers a lot of ground.
 Die-hard Downton Abbey fans will know that Bampton served as the fictional village of Downton, and history buffs will recognize Blenheim Palace as Winston Churchill's birthplace.
 It also served as a filming location for productions as diverse as Inspector Morse, Gulliver's Travels, Harry Potter, and Transformers: The Last Knight.
 This tour also ventures into several Cotswolds villages like Burford (setting for the JK Rowling drama, A Casual Vacancy) and Bourton-on-the-Water.

 This half-day trip begins and ends in Oxford, and you can get more information about booking here.

 For those willing and able to spend a bit extra on luxury, this private chauffeured tour of Jane Austen's England will surely delight.
 Although the tour can be modified to suit your tastes and timeframe, the most notable stop is in the village of Lacock, where time stands still.
 The town's historic character has been preserved over the years, making it a favorite filming location for period dramas.
 Both Pride and Prejudice and Harry Potter filmed scenes there.